 Hardwood stairs can be dangerous for your dog, even if they don’t have trouble walking or standing up.
 They can sustain injuries from slipping while going up or down.
 This adhesive tread can be installed on each stair for traction.

 5. Non-slip Tread Mats

 Similar to the non-slip tread for stairs, the non-slip tread mats can be another viable solution to help your dog remain stable on slippery floors.
-Placing mats in areas where your dog has trouble can give them extra traction they need it.
-These mats are often sold in sets, so you can place them all over your house.
+Placing mats in areas where your dog has trouble can give them the extra traction they need.
+The mats are often sold in sets so that you can place them all over your house.